xyaman/lumi-reader/README.md

 ## Contributing

 We welcome contributions!
-If you have an idea for a new feature or have found an issue, please **create a discussion first** before submitting a pull request.
+If you have an idea for a new feature or have found an issue, please **create a discussion first** before submitting a pull request or opening an issue.
 This allows us to talk about the proposed changes and ensure they align with the project's goals.

 ## License